 By law, we are required to be certified by the Department of the Environment for pump and well services.
 For our geothermal services, not only are we certified but we are accredited and qualified by the Canadian GeoExchange Coalition.
 We will happily provide you with our certification numbers!

-Typically water treatment companies provide free water testing for hardness, pH, iron, sulfur, manganese, and other minerals.
+Typically water treatment companies provide water testing for hardness, pH, iron, sulfur, manganese, and other minerals.
 The results can help you determine if you need a water softener or other system.
-The Water Shed provides this testing free of charge.
+The Water Shed provides this testing with reasonable fee.

 When it comes to dangerous substances such as bacteria (e.g. coliform) and arsenic, these tests must be carried out by accredited labs which do charge a fee.
 We can advise you on getting these tests and can also properly collect the sample and take it to the lab for a fee.